wurstscript/wurstscript.github.io/_doc/stdlib/intro.md

 Hotdoc in nature should be short and precise, providing concise documentation about single entities, such as a function.
 It should contain only one or very few usages examples to illustrate the API.

-Both should be used in conjuction for a quick familiarisation with the standard library and wurst best practises.
+Both hotdoc and these pages should be used in conjuction for a quick familiarisation with the standard library and wurst best practises.
 All packages in the standard library follow the [coding conventions](https://wurstlang.org/manual.html#coding-conventions) and should be inspected for guidance and inspiration for writing your own code.

 ### Overview